 Given the tick devastation it was unsurprising that an ailing Townsville journalist found Dunk Island, offshore from Mission Beach, largely was his for the taking: E.J.
 Banfield moved there in 1897 and, documented the life of the island in a series of writings.

 The Cardwell harbour's shallows curbed development.
-The only solution appeared to be a new jetty off Oyster Point, three kilometres southwards, with a connecting tramline.
+The only solution appeared to be a new jetty off Oyster Point, 3 km southwards, with a connecting tramline.
 Chinese banana growers were a possible source of freight, but the emergence of the Tully sugar-growing district after 1910 again put Cardwell in the shade.
 By the early 1930s Tully's population exceeded 2000 people, while Cardwell's was only about 270.
 Cardwell did, however, have a railway station on the north coast line to Cairns (1924).

 Cardwell's postwar population grew by a couple of hundred people by 1970, and more than doubled during the following 30 years.
 The growth coincided with the establishment of national parks and a burgeoning eco tourism industry.
-The Edmund Kennedy National Park (a wetland) is four kilometres north of Cardwell and the Hull River National Park is east of Tully.
+The Edmund Kennedy National Park (a wetland) is 4 km north of Cardwell and the Hull River National Park is east of Tully.
 Hinchinbrook Island is a 39,000 ha national park with rainforest and mangrove swamps.

 Cardwell has numerous hotels and holiday units, golf and bowling facilities, a swimming pool (essential in ocean-stinger season), local shops, elderly persons' services and a primary school (1870).
-About one km south of Cardwell there is the Port Hinchinbrook resort and marina, with travel connections to the Orchid Beach resort at the north of Hinchinbrook Island.
+About 1 km south of Cardwell there is the Port Hinchinbrook resort and marina, with travel connections to the Orchid Beach resort at the north of Hinchinbrook Island.
 There are also houses, duplexes and apartments, and impending retail development.
 Port Hinchinbrook encountered considerable local opposition, but real estate promoters predicted in 2008 that Cardwell could become to Townsville what Noosa is to Brisbane or, put another way, would be to its nearby islands what Airlie Beach is to the Whitsundays.

 On 3 February 2011 the Category 5 Cyclone Yasi crossed the Queensland coast, virtually centred on Cardwell and the nearby Port Hinchinbrook resort.
 Wind gusts of 290 km/hour were recorded.
 Many residents had been evacuated, but nothing was heard from Cardwell for several hours, unlike Tully and Mission Beach.
 The cyclone devastated Cardwell.
 Seventy vessels from Port Hinchinbrook were smashed as the sea rose two to four metres above its normal level.
 Over a quarter of Cardwell’s houses and recently built apartments were damaged or destroyed.